Ceará: Must-see tourist destinations in Brazil

 Sobral in Ceará

-Ubajara: nature and adventure
+Ubajara: Nature and Adventure

 Parque Nacional de Ubajara na Serra de Ibiapaba

-Ubajara National Park in the Ibiapaba Mountains
+Ubajara National Park in the Serra de Ibiapaba

-The park is known for its hiking trails and the famous Ubajara Cable Car, which offers breathtaking views of the region.
+The park is known for its trails and the famous Ubajara Cable Car, which offers breathtaking views of the region.

 Praia de Jericoacoara

-Jericoacoara beach
+Jericoacoara Beach

 Praia de Canoa Quebrada em Aracati CE

-Canoa Quebrada beach in Aracati CE
+Canoa Quebrada Beach in Aracati, Ceará

-Porto das Dunas em Aquiraz
+Praia Porto das Dunas no Ceará

-Porto das Dunas, in Aquiraz
+Porto das Dunas Beach in Ceará

 Praia de Morro Branco em Beberibe

-Morro Branco beach in Beberibe
+Morro Branco Beach in Beberibe

-Road structure of the Ceará coast
+Road Network of the Ceará Coast

-Publications about Ceará on the Bahia.ws website
+Articles about Ceará on the Bahia.ws website

-When to go to Ceará
+When to visit Ceará

 Ceará Tourist Guide